 Fiber-Optic Temperature Measurement

-Glass fibers are robust, suitable for everyday use and easy to lay due to their small diameter.
-The systems appear to be superior in situations where the weight or a high level of flexibility is what counts to reach inaccessible places or where you would like many spots distributed across the fibers.
-A single fiber weighing just a few grams can therefore contain hundreds of sensors and serve as a signal path at the same time.
+Glass fibers are robust, suitable for everyday use and easy to install due to their small diameter.
+The systems are superior in situations where the weight or a high level of flexibility counts to reach inaccessible places or where you need many spots distributed across the fiber.
+A single fiber, weighing just a few grams, can therefore contain hundreds of sensors and serve as a signal path at the same time.
 Temperature profiles, for example, also provide you with support in

 - process monitoring in tube reactors (process engineering)

 - core drilling analyses (geodesy)